Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Estimating Epistemic Uncertainty with Pairwise Epistemic Estimators

-By combining Nflows Base and PaiDEs, we construct an expressive non-parametric model capable of capturing intricate aleatoric uncertainty in the output distribution while efficiently estimating epistemic uncertainty in the base distribution.
+By combining Nflows Base and PairEpEsts, we construct an expressive non-parametric model capable of capturing intricate aleatoric uncertainty in the output distribution while efficiently estimating epistemic uncertainty in the base distribution. \autoref{eq:epiestimator} then becomes,

 Unlike previously proposed methods, we are able to estimate epistemic uncertainty without taking a single sample. \autoref{fig:nflows_base_PaiDes} in the Appendix shows an example of the distributional pairs that need to be considered in order to estimate epistemic uncertainty for an Nflows Base model.
+By applying PairEpEsts in the base distribution space we are able to capture epistemic uncertainty in the output space \citep{berry2023normalizing}.
+This approach enables the use of established formulae for computing distributional distances.

+PairEpEsts can in principle be extended to skewed or heavy-tailed base distributions, provided that the pairwise premetric admits a closed-form expression.
+Recent work on tail-adaptive normalizing flows \citep{laszkiewicz2022marginal, hickling2024flexible} offers a promising direction for incorporating heavy-tailed behavior into normalizing flows.
+Integrating these approaches with PairEpEsts represents an important avenue for future research, particularly in domains where tail risk is critical.